On proper splinters in positive characteristic: -equivalence, -equivalence, and -equivalence

 \begin{remark} In the same way that $D$-equivalent smooth proper complex varieties are not necessarily $K$-equivalent \cite{uehara_an_example_of_fourier_mukai_partners_of_minimal_elliptic_surfaces}, $D$-equivalent smooth proper varieties in positive characteristic are not necessarily $\mcO$-equivalent.
-Indeed, in \cite{ab}, Addington, Bragg and Petrov have produced $D$-equivalent smooth projective varieties in positive characteristic with different Hodge numbers~$h^{0,i}$.
-Such varieties are not $\mcO$-equivalent by \cref{prop:O-eq-Hodge-numbers}. \end{remark}
+Indeed, in \cite{ab}, Addington and Bragg have produced $D$-equivalent smooth projective threefolds over $\overline{\bbF}_3$ with different Hodge numbers~$h^{0,i}$ for $i=1$ and~$2$.
+Such varieties are not $\mcO$-equivalent by \cref{prop:O-eq-Hodge-numbers} and \cref{rem:O-eq-Hodge-numbers}. \end{remark}